dreadwrr/Developer-buddy/README.md

 #                               09/25/2025
 Currently working on a standalone python edition
-This would use arrays as the main method of manipulation and see some speed improvements. mostly for if there are many new files the filesize down would be smaller around 40kb
+This would use arrays as the main method see some speed improvements. mostly for if there are many new files . the filesize would be smaller ect around 45kb

 ![Logo](https://i.imgur.com/sbZa1r3.png)